- Breaking up with balloons

 Breaking up with balloons is not as hard as you may think.

-Since 2014, since we stopped selling latex balloons, hundreds of people have purchased eco friendly alternatives to party sustainably.
+Since 2014, since we stopped selling latex balloons, thousands of people have purchased eco friendly alternatives to party sustainably.

 Through our store you can purchase bunting or honeycomb balls, which are environmentally friendly and reusable.

 But there are other nature-inspired and clever ideas to ensure balloons aren't missed in your celebration.

 Those ideas include: blow bubbles, light a candle, write in chalk, ribbon sticks, plant a tree, make a stepping stone, tissue paper pom poms, paint rocks, giant bubbles and plenty more.